Presidency of Bill Clinton: North Korea

-Other issues and events
+Middle East

 Clinton sought to mediate the Arab–Israeli conflict, encouraging the leaders of Israel and the Palestine Liberation Organization to reach the 1993 Oslo Accords.
-A subsequent agreement created the Palestinian National Authority, which was given control over the Gaza strip, a territory that Israel had taken control of in the 1967 Six-Day War.
+A subsequent agreement created the Palestinian National Authority, which was given control over the Gaza Strip, a territory that Israel had taken control of in the 1967 Six-Day War.
 During his second terms, Clinton sought to revive the dormant peace process, specifically by convincing Israel to turn over control of the West Bank, another territory captured in the Six-Day War.
 Clinton hosted the 2000 Camp David Summit between Palestinian leader Yasser Arafat and Israeli Prime Minister Ehud Barak, but the two sides were unable to reach an agreement.
 In September 2000, the Palestinians launched an uprising known as the Second Intifada, which would continue after the end of Clinton's presidency.

 Clinton maintained the economic sanctions and the no-fly zones imposed on Iraq in the aftermath of the Persian Gulf War.
 In retaliation for Iraq's attempted assassination of former President Bush, Clinton ordered cruise missile strikes on the headquarters of the Iraqi Intelligence Service.
 After Hussein repeatedly obstructed the UN commission charged with monitoring Iraq's WMD program, the U.S. and Britain engaged in a bombing campaign against Iraqi weapon facilities.
 These raids would continue intermittently until the 2003 invasion of Iraq.

+Mexico

 In January 1995, Clinton's economic advisers informed him that the Mexican government would default on its loans unless the U.S. offered a $25 billion loan package.
 Though Clinton and Speaker of the House Gingrich both believed that preventing the Mexican economy from collapsing was important to U.S. interests, Congress refused to authorize an aid package.
 The Clinton administration also helped limit the effects of the 1997 Asian financial crisis by keeping U.S. markets open.

+Other issues

 Despite opposition from conservatives and veterans of the Vietnam War, Clinton normalized relations with Vietnam in 1995.
-That same year, he became the first U.S. president to visit Vietnam.
+In 2000, he became the first U.S. president to visit Vietnam since the conclusion of the Vietnam War.
 Clinton was also the first president to visit Botswana, Slovenia, and South Africa.

 In 1997, Tony Blair of the Labour Party won election as the Prime Minister of the United Kingdom.
 Clinton and Blair shared a centrist approach to politics, and they jointly promoted their "Third Way" (between traditional left-wing and right-wing policies) on the international stage.